Student Health and Counseling Center

 Committee Charge: EO0943: Each president or designee shall establish a student health advisory

 committee.
-The committee shall be advisory to the president or designee and the Student
+The committee shall advise the president or designee and the Student Health

-Health Center on the scope of service, delivery, funding, and other critical issues
+Center on the scope of services, delivery, funding, and other critical issues related

-relating to campus health services.
-Students shall constitute a majority of membership
+to campus health services.
+Students shall constitute a majority of membership, and

-and the committee may include faculty, administrative, and staff members and shall
+the committee may include faculty, administrative, and staff members, and shall include

-include a representative from the Student Health Center.
-A student shall chair the
+a representative from the Student Health Center.
+A student shall chair the committee.

 Committee Members: